 bitB Spins Community

 How can you take advantage of the above?
-After joining bitB Spins, you will find yourself in a community of like-minded people, many of whom are further along in their poker careers than you, so you can ask them what are realistic goals for your level, brainstorm with them about what might be the right path for you.
-You can also get ongoing help to plan your optimal development through the Player Mentoring System.
+In our 30-day commitment-free trial period a Player Manager with vast amount of experience in guiding poker players will help you find the best way to improve your spin game.
+In addition to that you will find yourself in a community of like-minded people, many of whom are further along in their poker careers than you, so you can ask them what realistic goals are for your level and brainstorm with them about what might be the right path for you.